 "Well, actually, I came here for a reason."
-Lorelai tells him.
-Richard walks over and starts making himself a drink.
+Lorelai tells them.
+Richard walks over and begins making himself a drink.
 "Dad, would you mind sitting down for a minute?"

 "You need money."

 "Dad, will you just please let me get this out.
 Okay?"
-Lorelai says, frustrated.
+Lorelai takes a deep breath before she continues.
 "Rory has been accepted to Chilton."

-Emily smiles the first geniune smile Lorelai had seen since she got there.
+Emily smiles, proudly.
 "Chilton?
-Well, that's a wonderfull school!
+Well, that's a wonderful school!
 It's only five minutes from here."